Where Feeling Heard

 Young Peoples Counselling

-From my counselling room in East Kilbride Old Village, I offer in-person counselling sessions which can be either short- or long-term.
+From my counselling room in East Kilbride Old Village, I offer in-person counselling and supervision sessions.

 There is ample car parking space in the area and easy access to train station and bus services.